kgbercan/swift-tutorial/Types.md

 // casting and concatentation
 expr = String(val1) + " + " + String(val2) + " is " + String(x) + "."
 ```

-**To see the some of these code blocks plus more, run my Playground file.**

 # Sources